Gifts to Graduating Seniors

 In 2020 there were no graduations, but this year - 2021 - there are 3 girls and 2 boys who graduated in May.
 Each quilt has a special label, and was rolled & tied with ribbon for presentation to the graduate in honor of his/her achievement.

 The following pattern, shared at the April meeting, makes a very quick charity quilt.
 Files to download the Pillowcase Demo (above) and the quilt pattern are below the pattern.

 We are still collecting 4" squares for Mable.
 (She would take 5" squares too, if there were enough she could make a whole top.)
 You can drop off your fabric squares with Barb H.

 We are also collecting selvage strips (min 18") to send to Jody (she weaves rugs with them).
-She has moved to Arizona and is bored!
+Jody is a former Scrappy Lady who has moved to Arizona and is bored!
 But she offered to pay the postage if we will mail her some bags of selvage.
-Please give what you have to Barb H.; she will ship them to Jody.
+Please give what you have to Barb -- she will ship them to Jody.

 How To Make a "Fat Board"

 I don't remember where I got the pattern to make this ironing board.
 I think parts of it I took from a picture I saw in a quilt magazine and after seeing the price, decided that I could make one a lot cheaper.

 I found everything at Lowes and the helper on the floor cut the wood for me which made it very nice for me.